lucasvolkmer/d2l-en-branch/chapter_linear-networks/linear-regression.md

 where the goal is to predict membership among a set of categories.

-## Basic Elementos of Linear RegressionBásicos de Regressão Linear
+## Elementos Básicos de Regressão Linear

 *Regressão linear* pode ser a mais simples